cbouilla/minpack-1.1/README.md

 - The `hybrid` and `hybrj` functions are very similar; they have been merged.

-- Some functions have been converted to zero-indexed arrays.
+- All functions have been converted to zero-based indexing.

 All-in-all, the `lapackified` code is about 25% smaller and much faster than the `base` code.

 However, the actual numerical results will depend on the actual BLAS implementation.
+Most BLAS libraries adjust to the underlying hardware.
+Therefore, numerical results may vary from machine to machine.

-Changing the BLAS library may make some tests fail.
-The reference blas yields different numerical values than OpenBLAS.
+The reference BLAS yields different numerical values than OpenBLAS/ATLAS.
 OpenBLAS is multi-threaded; changing the number of threads alters the numerical values.
-Running in `valgrind` using OpenBLAS changes the numerical values (this does not happen with the reference BLAS).
+Running in `valgrind` using OpenBLAS or the ATLAS BLAS changes the numerical values.
+At least one test fails under valgrind (does not converge).
+This does not happen with the reference BLAS.